klerk-framework/example-klerk-chess/README.md

 # Chess

 This chess game is an example of how to build an application with Klerk.
-Typically, Klerk would not be used to create games, but a chess game is a well known example of a system that has non-trivial rules and states.
+Typically, Klerk would not be used to create games, but a chess game is a well known example of a system that has non-trivial rules and states and therefore makes a good example.

 ## Getting started

+Set the Project SDK to Java 17 (Open Module Settings -> Project).

 Set the following environment variables:
 * DATABASE_PATH=/path/to/klerk-chess.sqlite